 A dedicated app like Paraspeech is built to solve these exact problems.
 Here’s how:

-• Superior Accuracy: It runs on modern AI models that are much better at handling complex words, technical terms, and different ways of speaking.
+- Stronger Accuracy on Specialized Language: It runs on modern AI models that are better suited to technical terms, niche vocabulary, and longer-form dictation.

-• System-Wide Integration: It works everywhere.
-No clunky plugins or special setups needed—just use it in your code editor, your email client, your web browser, or anywhere else you type.
+- System-Wide Integration: It works across normal Mac text fields.
+No clunky plugins or special setups needed - just use it in your code editor, your email client, your web browser, or anywhere else you type.

 Getting Paraspeech Set Up on Your Mac